saifalfalah/react-handbook/content/styled-components/index.md

 Once upon a time, the Web was really simple and CSS didn't even exist.
 We laid out pages using **tables** and frames.
 Good times.

-Then **CSS** came to life, and after some time it became clear that frameworks could greatly help especially in building grids and layouts, Bootstrap and Foundation playing a big part of this.
+Then **CSS** came to life, and after some time it became clear that frameworks could greatly help especially in building grids and layouts, Bootstrap and Foundation playing a big part in this.

-Preprocessors like **SASS** and others helped a lot to slow down the frameworks adoption, and to better organize the code conventions like **BEM** and **SMACSS** grew in their usage, especially within teams.
+Preprocessors like **SASS** and others helped a lot to slow down the adoption of frameworks, and to better organize the code, conventions like **BEM** and **SMACSS** grew in use, especially within teams.

-Conventions are not a solution to everything, and they are complex to remember, so in the last few years with the increasing adoption of [JavaScript](https://flaviocopes.com/javascript/) and build processes in every frontend project, CSS got its way into JavaScript (**CSS-in-JS**).
+Conventions are not a solution to everything, and they are complex to remember, so in the last few years with the increasing adoption of [JavaScript](https://flaviocopes.com/javascript/) and build processes in every frontend project, CSS found its way into JavaScript (**CSS-in-JS**).

 New tools explored new ways of doing CSS-in-JS and a few succeeded with increasing popularity: